BenWilliams-NOAA/surveyISS/README.md

 <!-- badges: end -->

-An R package for data extraction of AFSC fishery data
-*Note that this package is only useful when you have access to the AFSC network and permissions to access the databases.*
-An R package for esimating input sample size for composition data provided by the AFSC bottom trawl surveys.
+An R package for estimating input sample size for composition data provided by the AFSC bottom trawl surveys
 *Note that this package is only useful when you have access to the AKFIN network and permissions to access the databases.*

 ## Welcome